grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 # Architecture Files

 A Faust program describes a *signal processor*, a pure DSP computation that maps *input signals* to *output signals*.
 It says nothing about audio drivers or controllers (like GUI, OSC, MIDI, sensors) that are going to control the DSP.
 This additional information is provided by *architecture files*.
+The executable code can be produced using a static or [dynamic](embedding.md) compilation model.

 An *architecture file* describes how to relate a Faust program to the external world, in particular the audio drivers and the controllers interfaces to be used.
 This approach allows a single Faust program to be easily deployed to a large variety of audio standards (e.g., Max/MSP externals, PD externals, VST plugins, CoreAudio applications, JACK applications, iPhone/Android, etc.):